 I love apps.
 Apps are a manifestation of the old joke, “Give me convenience or give me death!”
-Apps allow us to complete tasks and functions in a highly efficient way.
+Apps allow us to complete tasks and functions in an extremely efficient way.
 As you may know by now, the law is not particularly efficient.
 In the case of apps being used as membership signups for websites, the two conflict harshly.

 You have undoubtedly seen this scenario on plenty of sites by now.
-You visit the site and there is a membership option, often a free one.
+You visit the site, and there is a membership option, often a free one.
 To sign up for the site, you can just use your Twitter, Facebook or LinkedIn account information.
-It is simple.
-It is clean.
-It is easy.
+It is simple, clean, and easy.

 Why It Matters?

 This extended reach comes with a significant risk, however.
 Let’s assume I get into a dispute with someone in New York.
 That person hires an attorney and sues me in New York City.
 If I have a choice of forum clause in my website terms and the user has affirmatively agreed to the terms, I can argue the choice of forum clause in my terms applies.
-The clause will, of course, state that any disputes must be resolved in San Diego.
+The clause will, of course, require the resolution of all disputes to occur in San Diego.

-The practical impact of such a clause is the unhappy New Yorker is going to evaluate whether it is worth the time, expense and inconvenience of coming to San Diego to sue me.
-In many cases, it will not be and the dispute will resolve.
+The practical impact of such a provision is the unhappy New Yorker is going to evaluate whether it is worth the time, expense and inconvenience of coming to San Diego to sue me.
+In many cases, it will not be, and the dispute will resolve.

 Richard A. Chapo, Esq.